 Cervical Disc Replacement Surgery

-Cervical disc replacement is a procedure that involves removing a damaged or degenerated cervical disc and replacing it with an artificial disc replacement.
+Cervical disc replacement is a procedure that involves removing a damaged or degenerated cervical disc and replacing it with an artificial disc.

-The cervical disks are the cushions that lie between the cervical vertebrae on the spinal cord.
-These discs play an integral role in the movement and agility of the bones in the neck.
+The cervical discs act as cushions that are situated between the cervical vertebrae which surround the spinal cord.
+These discs play an integral role in the movement and agility of the neck.

-Discs can become damaged for several reasons, including cervical disk herniation and bone spurs.
-As the discs become damaged over time, symptoms appear in the form of chronic neck pain, arm pain, and arm weakness.
+Discs can become damaged for several reasons, causing cervical disc herniations and bone spurs to develop.
+As the discs become damaged over time, symptoms appear in the form of chronic neck pain, arm pain, and weakness in the arm or hand.

 Signs You May Need Cervical Disc Replacement Surgery

-Cervical disks typically show signs of wear and tear in patients around 60.
+Cervical discs typically show signs of wear and tear in patients starting around the 5th and 6th decades.
 They can collapse and bulge, causing severe pain.
-Loss of space between the cervical vertebrae from disk degeneration is common.
+Loss of space between the cervical vertebrae from disc degeneration is common, but can be asymptomatic.

-Many symptoms associated with neck pain can be combated and relieved with more conservative nonsurgical treatment options.
+Many symptoms associated with neck pain can be combated and relieved with nonsurgical treatment options.
 Speak with your doctor first, but some options they may offer are:

 - Over the counter or prescription pain medication